Description by Chana Tolmas

 nashomo dodan ‘die’ < נשמה 'spirit’ + Tajik dodan ‘give.’

-Sometimes Bukharan Jews used Hebrew-Aramaic elements in their ‘secret’ language when they wanted to cover up something from the host population.
-There are some groups of words used by Jews in the presence of Muslim speakers of Tajik:
+Sometimes Bukharan Jews used Hebrew-Aramaic elements in their ‘secret’ language when they wanted to cover up something in the presence of Muslim speakers of Tajik:

 a) numerals of Hebrew-Aramaic origin were most popular: